Invisible Languages of the LLM Universe: Discussion

 \subsection{Digital-Epistemic Injustice as Structural Phenomenon}

 Our findings demonstrate that the vitality-digitality gap is not a technical accident but a structural phenomenon reflecting power relations.
 The systematic concentration of Invisible Giants -- 27\% of all languages, representing roughly 2,000 languages with millions of speakers yet minimal digital presence -- reveals that digital exclusion operates independently of demographic strength.

-This constitutes what we term \textit{digital-epistemic injustice}: the systematic exclusion of marginalized linguistic communities from AI-mediated knowledge production through denial of both digital infrastructure and epistemic authority.
+This constitutes a kind of \textit{digital epistemic injustice}: the systematic exclusion of marginalized linguistic communities from AI-mediated knowledge production through denial of both digital infrastructure and epistemic authority.
 This dual exclusion operates at unprecedented scale in LLM development.
-When billions of parameters encode patterns from training data that systematically excludes these 2,000 languages, the resulting models embed the message that certain ways of knowing, certain knowledge systems, and certain communities don't matter.
+When billions of parameters encode patterns from training data that systematically excludes these 2000 languages, the resulting models embed the message that certain ways of knowing, certain knowledge systems, and certain communities don't matter.